 I’m pretty sure that at least once in your life, you experienced going into the grocery hoping to buy only few items and ended up paying for items not even in your list.
 This happened to me quite a few times, maybe a lot of times.
 Sometimes its impulsive buying (because I’m hungry!), sometimes I find new interesting items that I would like to try, like this Brussels Sprouts!

 I discovered this cute little vegetable that resembles like a cabbage, and now, this is one of my favorite vegetable.
 This is very easy to prepare, and it taste good for something so simple.
 It can be steamed, buttered, saute, baked, roasted and grilled.
 It has a nutty flavor, with slight natural sweetness and smokey taste from grilling.
 I find this a great side dish or mix in with salad, or even as something to eat on its own.
 Give it a try.
 Let`s get stated!

-- Cut off the stem end of the Brussels sprouts and remove any yellowing outer leaves.
+- Clean the Brussels Sprout: Wash and cut off the stem end of the Brussels Sprouts and remove any yellowing outer leaves.

-- For the dressing: Mix balsamic vinegar, olive oil, salt, pepper, and honey or brown sugar.
-Pour over cooled brussels sprouts.
+- Make the Dressing: Mix balsamic vinegar, olive oil, salt, pepper, and honey or brown sugar.
+Pour over cooled Brussels Sprouts.
 Toss to combine.

-- Skewer 5 to 6 brussels sprouts onto each skewer with the stem ends facing in the same direction.
+- Thread 5 to 6 Brussels Sprouts onto each skewer with the stem ends facing in the same direction.
 Set aside the leftover dressing for later use.